MPAS-Dev/compass/docs/developers_guide/organization.rst

 ``cpus_per_task``
-    If ``ntasks > 1``, this is typically a number of threads used by each MPI tasks (e.g. with OpenMP threading).
-If ``ntasks == 1``, this may be the number of target cores used in on-node parallelism like python or c++ threading, or python multiprocessing.  ``cpus_per_task`` will automatically be constrained to be less that the number of cores on a node (and the total available cores).
+    If ``ntasks > 1``, this is typically a number of threads used by each MPI task (e.g. with OpenMP threading).
+If ``ntasks == 1``, this may be the number of target cores used in on-node parallelism like python or c++ threading, or python multiprocessing.  ``cpus_per_task`` will automatically be constrained to be less than or equal to the number of cores on a node (and the total available cores).
 So it may be appropriate to set it to a high value appropriate for machines with large nodes, knowing that it will be constrained to fit on one node.